EOSC-synergy/mypipline.sqaaas/README.md

 ## Contribute with Own Analysis Scripts

-### Essential Criteria for Developing Own Analysis Scripts
+### Essential Requirements for Developing Own Analysis Scripts

 As you might have read in the previous sections the actual analysis scripts reside in a specific folder called `scripts`.